 How to Earn Real Estate Certifications & Designations in 7 Steps

-The process for earning a real estate certification or designation differs depending on the specialization and the issuing professional association or company.
+The process for earning a real estate certification or designation, in addition to your real estate license, differs depending on the specialization and the issuing professional association or company.
 However, most certifications require a real estate professional to be a member of the issuing organization, meet specific education requirements, and demonstrate a certain amount of experience in a relevant area of real estate.
 What’s more, applicants frequently have to pass an exam and pay an annual fee.

 The seven steps for getting real estate certifications online are: